 White kitchens aren’t a bad idea, but honestly, color breathes life into any space.
 So, while greys or whites may have been the preferred kitchen colors, brown and blue are becoming a trend.
-In your understanding, what do you think are some brown and blue kitchen ideas?

 There are no undiscovered shades in a blue and brown kitchen, and the possibilities are thrilling.
 A delightful mix is blue for cabinets and brown for the floors and countertops, or vice versa.
 You could also throw in blue or brown accessories and kitchen appliances based on the dominant kitchen color scheme.